 Obsessive compulsive, schizoid and schizophrenic patients are included in the hyper-vectorial type.
-As explained before, these people are forced in their childhood to make costly object cathexes of their libido which inevitably lead to an impoverishment of self-cathexes.
-The hyper-vectorial patients fear their own hostility and over-repress it.
-In the overt psychotic stage, destrudo breaks through, causing their overgrown superego to increase its selfdestructive assaults.
+As explained before, these people are forced in their childhood to make costly object cathexes of their libido which inevitably

 The hysteric and manic-depressive patients swing from one extreme to the other-from love to hate, from self-directed to object-directed love or hate.
 In this dysmutual type, the superego is inconsistent, shifting from merciless self-hate and depression to an euphoric self-love of elation.